rljacobson/jasper2/_posts/2018-09-03-generalizing-pemdas-what-is-an-operator.markdown

 ## Computation with Expressions

 Virtually all programming languages have *expressions*, like `2 + 4`, which consist of *operators* (the `+` operator in `2 + 4`) and their *operands* (or *arguments*; the `2` and the `4`), that is, the things operators operate on.
 This language is barrowed from mathematics where, for example, $17/2 + \sin(\pi/2)$ is an expression that *evaluates* to the *value* $19/2$.
-Most programming lanugages also have other language constructs like statements and declarations that are not expressions.
+Most programming languages also have other language constructs like statements and declarations that are not expressions.
 In some languages, like Wolfram Language, [*everything is an expression*](https://reference.wolfram.com/language/tutorial/EverythingIsAnExpression.html).
 In these languages, an entire program itself is an expression, albeit possibly a very complex one, and executing a program is called *evaluation*.

 ## Properties of Operators